 Capitol Gorge Trail is one of those hikes which is just naturally fun for the kids.
 It’s flat, it’s sandy, and the towering canyon walls keep them pinned in tightly so they can run wild and not get too far.
-It’s one of the best hikes in Capitol Reef for families.
+It’s one of the best kid friendly hikes in Capitol Reef.

 This post contains compensated links.